Green Bay to Rock Island By Boat

 At around 11:00 the sky turns extremely dark.
 On the outskirts of city, where I live, I thought I had seen plenty of stars.
 I can tell you from experience, I hadn’t.
 The Milky Way was clearly visible and millions of stars are prominently displayed in the night sky on Rock Island.
 By far, the best place I that I have found to star gaze.
 Normally, this would have been the time I would have broke out the tripod and took some photographs.
 Instead, I decided to enjoy the view, have meaningful conversation with my husband and relax with a cold drink in hand.

 Retiring for Bed

 We retired to bed around 12:30.
 The sleeping weather couldn’t have been better.
 Along the shores of the lake the temps dipped to about 50 degrees.
 Perfect for sleeping snuggled in with my comforter.
 It was a fairly calm lake night, so we had a gentle rock to the boat.

 The next morning, we woke up around 7:30.
 I forgot bowls – so. we filled our Red Solo Cups with cereal and milk and ate our breakfast.

 Heading Out For Next Leg of the Trip – Michigan

 We took the boat camper canvas off and headed over to Washington Island in search of gas and ice for the next leg of our water vacation, Fayette State Park in Garden, Michigan.

 Word of warning.
-On Washington Island they charge you an arm, leg and your first born for gas.
+On Washington Island they charge you an arm, leg and first born for gas.
 Be sure you at least have a full tank before leaving the Gills Rock area.